infectiouswaste/infectiouswaste.github.io/_posts/2019-01-24-how-does-a-gpu-work.md

 ---
 layout: post
 title: Modern Parallel Computing (Part 2A) - How Does A GPU Work?
 Hardware Big Ideas
-description: A series of post when I refresh my memory on GPU.
+description: A series of post when I refresh my memory on the GPU.
 Loosely based on JDO's course material.
 lang: en
 ---

-> “If you were plowing a field, which would you rather use?
-Two strong oxen or 1024 chickens?” ---Seymour Cray
+> "That is positively the dopiest idea I ever heard." ---Feynman when first heard of the idea of connection machine, a parallel computer with a million processors.

 The challenge of modern GPU design is not how to pack enough arithmetic on a chip but instead how to do so in an energy-efficient way since the communication is the dominant power cost.
 For this reason, one must exploit locality.
 Let's put it this way: the other side of chip is many cycles away, and off-chip is hundreds of cycles away.
 Looking back from the first day that CUDA and general purpose GPU computing was born till now, the big iead has always been: **GPUs are designed to maximize throughput as opposed to minimize latency.** In the remaining part of this post, we will take a tour to go over some of the big ideas in GPU's hardware design.